haquetarif/haquetarif.github.io/_posts/2022-06-19-Coding-For-Non-Engineers-in-2022.md

 Now I'm a business grad.
 And I have been in this phase.

-But thankfully (Mash Allah), I have been working in a software company for a few years now.
+But thankfully, I have been working in a software company for a few years now.

 Almost everyone codes here to some extent.